SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/decode.rst

 ********************
 DECODE
 ********************
-The **DECODE** function is used to translate a code value into a corresponding value that is meaningful to humans.
-This function is typically used in situations where a code needs to be presented to a user in a more understandable format, such as when displaying data in a report or on a user interface.
+The ``DECODE`` function takes an expression or column and compares it to a series of search values.
+It returns a result value that corresponds to the first matching search value, or the default value ``NULL`` if no matches are found.

 Syntax
 ==========